keijiro/unity-midi-input/README.md

 Current limitation
 ------------------

 You can only receive CC data.
-Note data support is TBA.

 License
 -------